Frequently Asked Questions

 Another element of our mediation program is called conciliation, where we forward your complaint to the member’s supervisor, who conducts a smaller scale investigation.
 If you are interested in handling your complaint in this manner, please advise a member of the Office.

 No. The court system is completely separate from the complaint system.
 One has no impact on the other.
 Further, the OCC does not evaluate the validity of a ticket or arrest, which is what the court system is for.

-Police reports can be obtained at any KCPD station.
-Please visit https://www.kcpd.org/about/services/get-a-report/ for additional information.
+Police reports can be obtained online, in-person at any KCPD station, or by mail.
+Please visit https://www.kcpd.org/about/services/report-and-video-requests/ for additional information.